aaaaus/survey-shark-backend/HOWTO.md

 - this will define a new class, Mailer, that extends and adds onto the helper.Mail class from SendGrid (it is rather configuration dense as needed per SendGrid documentation)
 - a surveyTemplate route is set up, and an instance of Mailer is created passing in a new Survey instance and a surveyTemplate.
 The mailer is what is sent to SendGrid.
 - in surveyRoutes, set up a new route for thanking users after they click for feedback.
 This will utilize a redirectDomain key (based on dev or prod) set up in the surveyTemplate file.

+### Client side setup of surveys

+- Create Dashboard component, add a button (from Materialize) that will link (react-router) to the SurveyNew component